tmsebel/tmsebel/README.md

 - 👋 Hi, I’m @tmsebel
-- 👀 I’m interested in python programming language and Generative ai
+- 👀 I’m interested in python , web development and machine learning
 - 🌱 I’m currently learning python and Generative ai on Udacity aswell as Software Engineering on PLP Academy
 - 💞️ I’m looking to collaborate on data science, machine learning aswell as generative ai
 - 📫 You can reach me on msebeletawana@gmail.com or via WhatsApp on +27820614075